learn-co-curriculum/rails-blog-associations-validations/README.md

   <% end %>
 ```

-Build out the forms for creating a new user, post, and tag and make the tests pass.
+Build out the forms for creating a new user, post, and tag and make the tests pass (run `rspec`).

 ## Adding tags to a post

-You've got a great post on kittens that was generated via the seed file, but you want to be able to add some tags, for a later feature that will help readers search for posts.
+You've got a great post on kittens that was generated via the seed file, but you want to be able to add some tags.
 Create a form on the posts form page that lists all the tags as checkboxes, where a user can select multiple tags.
-This action will be handled on the Posts controller via the create action.

 Check out the documentation for the `collection_check_boxes` form helper [here](http://edgeapi.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html#method-i-collection_check_boxes) and this post on strong params to be able to make the association between Post and Tag via the Post_Tag join model [here](http://stackoverflow.com/questions/16549382/how-to-permit-an-array-with-strong-parameters).